briandilley/ebs-deploy/README.md

 - **AWS_BEANSTALK_BUCKET_NAME_PATH** - the path in the bucket where beanstalk apps will be stored

 # Configuration File Format
 Before you can begin using ebs-deploy you need to create a configration file for your application.
+A list of available namespaces and `option_settings` for Elastic Beanstalk can be found [here](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options.html).
 Configuration files are written in YAML and have the following structure:

 ```yaml